ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 We aim to adhere to best practices and coding standards.
 The good news is that there are several tools that we can use to check our code against those standards.

 As an example, ``Pre-commit`` is a tool that checks your code for any invalid syntax and formatting errors.
+It also fixes some of those errors.
 To explore other tools, have a look at ESMValTool documentation on [Code style](https://docs.esmvaltool.org/en/latest/community/introduction.html#code-style).

-> ## Using Pre-commit
+> ## Using pre-commit
 >
 > Let's checkout our local branch and add the script
 > [warming_stripes.py](../files/warming_stripes.py) to the ``example`` directory.